georgheinze/flicflac/CoxRegression/README.md

 The SAS macro FC06.SAS allows to compute p-values based on penalized likelihood ratio tests which are compatible with the profile penalized likelihood confidence intervals.
 Furthermore, the macro can handle time-dependent effects and counting-process style to represent survival times with left-truncation.

 The core routines reside in a DLL or EXE file which must be made callable from the macro.
 This requires some installation steps which are outlined in the Technical Report.
-You can download the full suite of files needed to run the macro as a zip file.
+You can download the full suite of files needed to run the macro by downloading fc06.zip.